forewing/webrcon-server/README.md

   -bind address
         webrcon-server bind address (default "0.0.0.0:8080") -conf file
-        load configs from file instead of flags.
+        load configs from file instead of flags
+  -debug
+        turn on debug mode
   -pass password
-        password of the RCON.
+        password of the RCON
   -timeout timeout
-        timeout of the connection (seconds). (default 1)
+        timeout(seconds) of the connection (default 1)
 ```

 ### API